 Pros

-As we have mentioned the above that the Apple Pay restricted to a limited number of devices, such as Apple iPhone, iPad, iMac, etc. But the Google Pay supports all the NFC-based Android smartphone and allows you to make payment.
-Unlike Apple Pay, Google Pay works on most Android NFC based Android smartphones and Android-wear based devices.
+As we have mentioned above Apple Pay is restricted to a limited number of devices, such as Apple iPhone, iPad, iMac, etc. But Google Pay supports all NFC-based Android smartphones and allows you to make payments.
+Unlike Apple Pay, Google Pay works on most Android NFC-based Android smartphones and Android-wear-based devices.

 Cons

-As we have mentioned above that the Apple Pay supports all the Major Banks in the US, but the Android Pay does not support the all Major Banks, and this is an only drawback of Android Pay.
-To get rid of this, you will need to use the both Android Pay and Apple Pay.
+As we have mentioned above Apple Pay supports all the Major Banks in the US, but Android Pay does not support all Major Banks, and this is the only drawback of Android Pay.
+To get rid of this, you will need to use both Android Pay and Apple Pay.

 Samsung Pay:

-Samsung Pay is a most advanced and highly featured Payment system from Samsung and supports all the recently launched Smartphone such as Galaxy S7, S7 Edge, Galaxy S8 and S8 Plus, Galaxy S9 and S9 Plus, etc. Along with these smartphones, the Samsung Pay also supports the Android Wear devices such as Samsung Gear S2 and S3.
-With the Samsung Pay, User can easily make payment on all the NFC-based terminals.
+Samsung Pay is the most advanced and highly featured Payment system from Samsung and supports all the recently launched Smartphones such as Galaxy S7, S7 Edge, Galaxy S8 and S8 Plus, Galaxy S9, and S9 Plus, etc. Along with these smartphones, Samsung Pay also supports the Android Wear devices such as Samsung Gear S2 and S3.
+With Samsung Pay, Users can easily make payments on all NFC-based terminals.

-But User can also make payment on that POS system which supports the older Magnetic Secure Transmission (MST) technology.
-But to use this feature, make sure that you are using one of recently launched Samsung Galaxy smartphone.
+But the User can also make payments on that POS system which supports the older Magnetic Secure Transmission (MST) technology.
+But to use this feature, make sure that you are using one of the recently launched Samsung Galaxy smartphones.

-Because Samsung has put in a magnetic coil inside some of its recent Galaxy smartphones, which allows you make payment without NFC using a “Magnetic Secure Transmission” (MST) technology.
-Additionally, the Samsung Pay can also add every card with a barcode, so that user can add multiple cards such as loyalty card, membership card, and rewards cards to your Samsung phone or any wearable device.
+Samsung has put in a magnetic coil inside some of its recent Galaxy smartphones, which allows you to make payments without NFC using “Magnetic Secure Transmission” (MST) technology.
+Additionally, Samsung Pay can also add every card with a barcode, so that users can add multiple cards such as loyalty cards, membership cards, and rewards cards to their Samsung phone or any wearable device.

-Unlike the Android Pay, the Samsung Pay supports over 1700+ banks and other credit units.
-And on the Samsung Pay, the user can add any cards that issued by the partner banks.
+Unlike Android Pay, Samsung Pay supports over 1700+ banks and other credit units.
+And on Samsung Pay, the user can add any cards issued by the partner banks.

-On Samsung devices, the Samsung Pay supports the multiple security checks which user can set to verify the identity before making the payment.
+On Samsung devices, Samsung Pay supports multiple security checks that users can set to verify their identity before making the payment.
 And in these security features, the user can set Fingerprint, Iris, and Pin, on their Samsung device to make their every transaction fully secure and safe.

 Pros